History of Financial Plan, Inc.

 Over the next twelve years I sold securities on a commission basis.
 That is the norm in the investment business, and it still is to this day, regardless of the title that a broker uses.
 My title was “Financial Planner”, but in reality I was an investment salesman who was told what to sell by the firm I worked for.
 Over time I became more and more aware of the shortcomings of that business model: It was expensive for clients, and it created conflicts of interest that were difficult to live with.

 In 1996, I resigned from American Express and founded Financial Plan, Inc., an independent Registered Investment Advisory firm.
 I also became registered with the independent broker dealer LPL Financial.
-We moved into an office on the fifth floor of the Bellingham National Bank building, where we still are currently.
+We moved into an office on the fifth floor of the Bellingham National Bank building, which was our base of operations for eighteen years.

 As our firm’s capabilities grew, it became apparent that we had outgrown our relationship with LPL.
 We saw the limitations of relying upon the services of one company, and wanted the advantage of complete independence and the ability to select different providers for various aspects of our business.
 In March of 2012, we made the leap to complete independence, becoming a fee-only RIA (Registered Investment Advisor) regulated by the SEC, and subject to the fiduciary standard, which is the highest standard in the industry.
 We placed custody of our client’s accounts with TD Ameritrade Institutional; we rely on Morningstar for research and securities data, our compliance firm is Carr Butterfield, our primary investment managers are Dimensional Fund Advisors (DFA) and Vanguard, and we utilize the services of a number of other partners.

-We don’t know what the future holds for any of our clients, for our community, or for our economy.
+We don’t know what the future holds for our clients, our community, or the economy.
 But we are determined to be a positive influence for all who rely upon us.
 We look forward to the future with curiosity and anticipation.
 It won’t be exactly what we envision, but it is going to be interesting.
 Let the story continue!